Edinburgh-Genome-Foundry/DnaChisel/docs/genbank/genbank_api.rst

 Pattern removal
 ---------------

+.. caution:: The annotation's direction matters!

+    Since v3.0, the orientation of the annotation of pattern-based specifications such as ``no()`` or ``insert()`` indicates where to look for the pattern.
+Annotations in the +1 sense indicate that the pattern should only be looked for in the +1 (5'3') strand.
+Patterns in the -1 strand are only looked at in the -1 (3'5') sense.
+Annotations with no orientation indicate that the pattern should be looked for in both strands.

 To remove a pattern in a given region, use the ``@no()`` label (alias for ``@AvoidPattern()``).
 For instance to remove any GC pattern: